 That's relatively high compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
 The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.

-Tesla's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.6445.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+Tesla's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 3.5645.
+Higher PEG ratios such as this can be interpreted as meaning the shares offer worse value given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Tesla's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Tesla's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping $4 billion (£3 billion).
+Tesla's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping $4.6 billion.

 The EBITDA is a measure of a Tesla's overall financial performance and is widely used to measure a its profitability.